How to Choose the Right Wash Basin Size for Your Bathroom

 - Opt for curved corners – Rounded edges take up less space visually and are safer.

-- Use corner-mounted basins – Ideal for powder rooms or under-stair spaces.
+- Use corner-mounted basins – Corner basin ideal for powder rooms or under-stair spaces.

 - Choose vertical over horizontal space – Use taller mirrors, vertical shelving, and wall-mounted faucets.